craigmckeachie/react-course/concepts/A5-BackendAPISetup.md

-# Appendix A5: HTTP Server Setup
+# Appendix A5: Backend API Setup

 1. In the `demos` directory, install `json-server`